-Our clinically-led work programmes have been focussed on developing new models of health and care to achieve our vision – working with you to make Staffordshire and Stoke-on-Trent the healthiest places to live and work.
+Our clinically-led work programmes have been focussed on developing new models of health and care to achieve our vision – 'working with you to make Staffordshire and Stoke-on-Trent the healthiest places to live and work'.

-- Simplifying urgent and emergency care
+- Simplifying the local urgent and emergency care system

-- Reviewing Community Hospitals in South Staffordshire
+- Reviewing the use and function of the community hospitals in South Staffordshire

 - Identifying additional priorities that will deliver clinical and financial stability.